 17. Every picture of you on social media shows you with a drink in your hand

-Some people have experienced Alcohol Use Disorder and have been able to come through it on their own.
+Some people have experienced an Alcohol Use Disorder as described by the Mayo Clinic, and have been able to come through it on their own.
 However, a greater number of individuals that develop alcoholism won’t get better without treatment and support of some kind.